FAFSA Submission Summary: What You Need To Know

 This information includes each school’s graduation, retention, transfer, and default rates; median student loan debt upon completion; and average annual cost of attendance.

-You should use this information to compare the schools and help inform your decision of which one to attend.
+You should use all the information you’re provided to compare the schools and help inform your decision of which one to attend.
 This can give you a good idea of what it will cost to attend each school and what student loan debt you could take on when you finish, if any.

 5